stclib/STC/README.md

 other elements using dynamic memory or shared resources.

-The **emplace** methods ***construct*** / ***clone*** the given raw-type element when it is added to the container (specified normally using i_keypro/i_valpro or i_cmpclass or the c_-option variants).
+The **emplace** methods ***construct*** / ***clone*** the given raw-type element when it is added to the container (specified normally using i_keypro/i_valpro or i_keycomp or the c_-option variants).
 In contrast, the *non-emplace* methods ***moves*** the element into the container.

 **Note**: For containers with integral/trivial element types, or when neither `i_keyraw/i_valraw` is defined,